A two-car collision back in August has now turned into a drunk driving case.

 Police report, however, that recent testing has confirmed that the driver had a blood alcohol concentration (BAC) at the time of the crash that was more than twice the legal limit.
 The driver has been charged with driving under the influence (DUI), failure to change lanes for a stopped emergency vehicle and driving without a license.

 Driving drunk is a serious offense and with the holidays approaching, law enforcement will be more watchful than ever for any signs of impaired driving.
 If you or someone you know is facing DUI charges, don’t waste a single second.
-Contact the Maryland DUI attorneys at Alpert Schreyer, LLC today for a free consultation.
+Contact the Maryland DUI attorneys at Alpert Schreyer, LLC today for a free case evaluation.
 We will review your case, assemble the facts and fight to get you the best possible outcome.
 Dont wait…call or contact us today.